Steps of academic writing process

 - Reorder your text with headings

-Change your draft as much as you need.
-In case your deadline is close, be realistic about what you can change in a limited time.
-Prioritize the adjustments according to your deadline.
+Play with your draft as much as needed for a perfect reading.
+If your deadline is close, be realistic about what you can change in a limited time.
+Don’t forget to prioritize the adjustments according to your deadline.

 Step 5: Proofreading and editing